FlamingWater35/EasyMTL/README.md

     - For **local translation**, go to `Local Models > Manage Models` to download or select a model for local use.
 3. **Select EPUB**: Click "Browse..." to choose the EPUB file you want to translate.
 4. **Choose Chapters**: Set the start and end chapters for the translation.
-5. **Start**: Click "Start Translation" and grab some tea while the operation is running.
+5. **Start**: Click "Start Translation" and enjoy some tea while the operation is running.

 The translated EPUB file will be saved in the same directory as the original, with `_translated` appended to its name.